2.2. User Installation

 2.2.3.
 Verifying Installation

-Verify the installation by importing the packages:
+Verify the installation by importing the packages and checking versions:

 import tinyml_modelmaker